-Exposure therapy for driving anxiety is one of the most popular ways of fixing the problem but it often doesn’t work.
+Exposure therapy for driving anxiety is a waste of time because it doesn’t work.

 Exposure therapy for driving anxiety

-The idea of exposure therapy is to gradually put yourself closer and closer to the situation that scares you so that you become used to it.
+The idea of exposure therapy is to put yourself in a situation that scares you so you become used to it.

-Exposure therapy is known under different names.
+Exposure therapy has different names.
 Some call it a fear ladder where you slowly climb the ladder of fear.
-The technical name for exposure therapy is Systematic desensitization which means you’re using a systematic approach to slowly take the sting out of a situation.
+The technical name for exposure therapy is Systematic desensitisation which means you’re using a systematic approach to slowly take the sting out of a situation.

-Call it what you like, it’s still the same thing and doesn’t work…or does it?
+Call it what you like, it’s still the same thing and doesn’t work.

 Why exposure therapy for driving anxiety fails